Yusen-Peng/Yusen-Peng/README.md

-Applied ML, Time Series, CV, NLP @ OSU'26
+Applied ML, CV, NLP @ OSU'26

 Message me if you are also an AI research geek: (380)-900-1923